1•••|•••2•••|•••3•••|•••4•••|•••5•••home•••index

 Al-Andalus | Moorish Kings ruled most of the Iberian Peninsula (green area), currently Spain and Portugal, for eight centuries. | Wikimedia Commons

-The impact of the Islamic world on Spain and eventually all of Europe was vast.
-The famous tourist destinations of the Alhambra at Granada and Great Mosque at Córdoba are merely the obvious visible manifestations of this heritage.
-Every aspect of European culture from food to language, art, literature, religion, science, music, medicine and philosophy were influenced by Spain's eight centuries of Muslim rule.
+The cross-cultural influence of the Islamic world on Spain and eventually all of Europe was vast.
+The tourist destinations of the Alhambra at Granada and Great Mosque at Cordoba are visible manifestations of this heritage.
+Every aspect of European culture from food to language, mathematics, art, literature, religion, science, music, medicine and philosophy were influenced by Spain's eight centuries of Muslim rule.

 Alhambra | Alhambra was built near the end of Spain's Muslim rule by Yusuf I, 1333–1353, and Muhammed V, 1353–1391. | Wikimedia Commons